nimishavarma27/f1_performance_analysis/README.md

 - Formula 1 and the FIA for the sport and timing ecosystem that make this analysis possible.
 - The Streamlit, Pandas, NumPy, and Plotly open-source communities.

+## License

+No license file yet — until one is added, treat the repository as all rights reserved by its owner.